- Explore Buenos Aires, a European-inspired metropolis

 After your expedition on the glacier, you'll have plenty of time to appreciate it from one of the many viewing platforms in the park.
 These platforms are accessible via a network of walkways that run along the shores of the lake.
 They offer sweeping views of the glacier, making for great photo opportunities.

-Day 4: El Calafate to El Chaltén
+Day 4: Transfer to El Chaltén

 After breakfast, a vehicle will pick you up for the three-hour drive to El Chaltén.
 If the skies are clear, you'll be treated to incredible views of Mount Fitz Roy along the way.
 Upon arrival, you'll check into your hotel and have the rest of the day to acclimate to your new surroundings.
-We recommend taking the opportunity to enjoy a relaxing evening sampling one of El Chaltén's many restaurants and craft-beer bars.
+Consider taking the opportunity to enjoy a relaxing evening sampling one of El Chaltén's many restaurants and craft-beer bars.

-Day 5: Hike to Mt.
-Fitz Roy
+Day 5: Hike to Laguna de Los Tres

 This morning you'll embark on a full-day excursion into Los Glaciares National Park.
 El Chaltén is the perfect starting point for such an excursion because there are a number of trailheads just outside of town.
-Many of these lead into the range of Fitz Roy and offer wonderful opportunities for day hikes.
+Many of these lead into the Fitz Roy range and offer wonderful opportunities for day hikes.

 At the end of the day's hike, you'll descend the mountain and return to your hotel in El Chaltén.